swaroop-smilecode/binary-tree/2. Problems/p1_tree_sum/1_tree_sum.md

 <ins>Base case:</ins>(What is the result of problem for smallest input)</br>
 --> Input is "root node" of tree. "root node" means, not a single node.
 You are sending root node of the tree, by using which whole tree can be travelled.</br>
 --> So, smallest input means there is no tree --> Which means "root node is None".
 Sum of all nodes of such a tree is "0".</br>
+--> Also, "return type" of the recursive function(tree_sum) & "return type" of the base case should be same.
 --> So, Base case is:
 ```python
 def tree_sum(root):